coronel08/my-notes/notes/docs/aws.md

     -   Event Source Mapping Invocation - reads from an event source that invokes a lambda function
         -   Streamed Services: DynamoDB, Kinesis. by default if function returns error the entire batch is reprocessed until succeed or expire
         -   Polled Services: SQS, MQ.
+    -   Invoke API - have 3 options to choose for the `InvocationType`
+        -   RequestResponse - Default, invoke the function synchronously
+        -   Event - Invoke asynchronously
+        -   DryRun - validate params and permissions
 -   Logging and Monitoring
     -   Cloudwatch Events - either cronjob or codepipeline into Cloudwatch Events/EventBridge.
 Lambda metrics are displayed in Cloudwatch Metrics.
 Can't be used to debug and trace data across accounts.
+        -   Insert logging statements into your code.
+Lambda automatically integrates with CloudWatch Logs and pushes all logs from your code to a CloudWatch logs group named `/aws/lambda/<function name>`
     -   X-Ray - enable in lambda configuration and use SDK in code.
         -   Environment variables
             -   \_X_AMZN_TRACE_ID: contains the tracing header